How do you find out the significance of a genome after sequencing?

 - The 1000 Genomes Project, which launched in 2008, aimed to produce a catalogue of these differences taken from sequencing the genomes of over 1,000 anonymous people from 26 populations around the world.
 They hoped that by studying the similarities and differences between each genome they would be able to explain individual differences in susceptibility to disease, response to drugs or reaction to environmental factors.

 - The UK10K, launched by the Wellcome Trust in 2010, aimed to analyse the genomes of 4,000 healthy people with those of 6,000 people currently living with a disease of suspected genetic cause, such as severe obesity.
-By comparing the genome sequences they hoped to find which genes are involved in the disease.
+By comparing genome sequences, the study has identified genetic variants associated with health and disease, including cholesterol levels and bone health.
 It is hoped that the information generated by the project will transform our understanding of human genetic variation.

 - During these projects each sequenced genome is assembled and annotated using the original human genome reference sequence as a template.